datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 >> ## Solution
 >>
 >> When indexing the image using the mask, we access only those pixels at
->> at positions where the mask is `True`.
+>> positions where the mask is `True`.
 So, when indexing with the mask, one
 >> can set those values to 0, and effectively remove them from the image.
 > {: .solution}
 {: .challenge}

-Now we can write a python code to use a mask to retain only the portions of our maize roots image that actually contains the seedling roots.
+Now we can write a Python program to use a mask to retain only the portions of our maize roots image that actually contains the seedling roots.
 We load the original image and create the mask in the same way as before: